 Fishing for Salmon with herring has been considered an art for generations.
 Herring is used to target Chinook and Coho, for which herring is a major food source.

 Some of the best herring fishermen have shared stellar recipes for brining herring with a bunch of goodies added to the mix.
 You could concoct a complex potion of dried milk, salts, sugars, anise, amino acids to get it perfect.
-I don’t know if I’ll ever reach that level of intensity because my simple brine keeps me happy and my fish box full enough.
+I didn’t reach that level of intensity until recently, but even a simple brine keeps me happy and my fish box full enough.
 I think that it’s best to keep it simple.

 The novice should probably stick to a basic recipe of 100% brine until they have mastered it.
 Once you have produced a few batches of fish catching baits with the simple recipe, feel free to experiment with added ingredients if you want to.